DeAI-Artist/Linkis/README.md

 ## Contributing

-Chainlink's source code is [licensed under the MIT License](https://github.com/smartcontractkit/chainlink/blob/master/LICENSE), and contributions are welcome.
+Chainlink's sources code is [licensed under the MIT License](https://github.com/smartcontractkit/chainlink/blob/master/LICENSE), and contributions are welcome.

 Please check out our [contributing guidelines](./docs/CONTRIBUTING.md) for more details.